Contact us today at

 The Hospice Admission Process

-- Sign the consent forms that choose hospice services (similar to forms signed when entering a hospital) that outlines the services available to the patient and family.
+Consent Forms are then signed that choose hospice services (similar to forms signed when entering a hospital) and outlines the services available to the patient and family.
 The consent states that the patient understands hospice care is aimed at pain relief and symptom control, rather than being a curative treatment.

-- Suggested information to have available for initial visit with Heart 'n Home Nurse:
+Below is suggested information to have available for initial visit with the Heart 'n Home Nurse:

 Thank you for your trust in Heart 'n Home!